-- Completed/signed application form. - Nonrefundable \$50 application fee.

-- GRE scores sent directly from the Educational Testing Center.
+- Completed/signed application form. - Nonrefundable \$50 application fee. - Graduate Record Exam (GRE) general test scores.
+Report must be sent directly from the Educational Testing Service.
+Scores must be from administrations within the previous five years.
 Loyola's C.E.E.B. code is 5370. - Official transcripts from each college or university attended.
-Transcripts from studies not conducted in English must be submitted with a certified English translation from a translation service. - Resume or vitae. - Three professional/academic recommendations. - Essay responding to question on application form. - TOEFL score report required if English is not the applicant's native language. - International Student Supplemental Form required only if a student visa is needed.
+Transcripts from studies not conducted in English must be submitted with a certified English translation (course by course, grades, and credits) by the World Education Service. - Resume or vita. - Three professional/academic recommendations. - Essay responding to question on application form. - TOEFL score report required if English is not the applicant's native language or if applicant has not completed a degree program taught in English.
+Official TOEFL score report cannot be more two years old.
+Loyola's institution code is 5370.

+• International Student Supplemental Form required only if a student visa is needed.